STEM OPT Extension

 - update your address with ISSS here - Change of Address.

 - Please note: The U.S. Postal Service will not forward your EAD card to your new address.

 - Typically, the student should contact USCIS about errors, concerns, or address updates.
 USCIS will not talk to a P/DSO about a student case.

 USCIS Contact Center:

 PART 5: After you Have Been Granted the STEM OPT Extension from USCIS

 IMPORTANT: Please remember that your obligation to strictly comply with US Federal Regulations does not stop with the issuance of the STEM OPT Extension EAD card.
 In order for your SEVIS record to be kept up-to-date and your visa status valid throughout the STEM OPT Extension period, you must pay special attention to the following requirements:

 - Unemployment Reminder.
 Students may not accrue an aggregate of more than 150 days of unemployment during any post-completion OPT period and any subsequent 24-month extension period.
 Employment that is not reported to ISSS and exceeds 150 aggregate days for STEM OPT, may result in auto-termination of your SEVIS record by the Department of Homeland Security (DHS).

-in your contact information or immigration status throughout your STEM
+information or immigration status throughout your STEM OPT Extension.